 Paul Scham has been Executive Director of the Gildenhorn Institute since 2008.
 Originally an attorney, with a B.A. from Columbia and a J.D. from U.C.
 Berkeley (Boalt Hall), he quickly tired of practicing law and has worked on issues relating to Israel and the Israeli-Palestinian conflict for more than twenty years at NGO’s, in think tanks, and at universities.

-In the early 1990's he was part of the early efforts in Washington with American and Israeli NGO's trying to encourage early Israeli-Palestinian contact and dialogue.
-From 1996-2002, he lived in Jerusalem and worked as a Research Fellow at the Truman Institute for the Advancement of Peace of the Hebrew University, coordinating on its large program of Arab-Israeli joint research, academic cooperation, and civil society projects.
-He also spent considerable time in Jordan and closely observed the failure of Jordanian "normalization" with Israel.
-During his time in Jerusalem, he participated in dozens of civil society workshops, dialogues and conferences.
-In 2000, in cooperation with the European Union, he published one of the first surveys of Israeli/Arab academic cooperation after reviewing 195 ongoing Arab-Israeli academic projects.
+In the early 1990’s he worked in Washington with American and Israeli NGO’s to encourage Israeli-Palestinian contact and dialogue.
+From 1996-2002, he lived in Jerusalem and, as a Research Fellow at the Truman Institute for the Advancement of Peace of the Hebrew University, coordinated its significant program of Arab-Israeli joint research, academic cooperation, and civil society projects.
+He also spent considerable time in Jordan and closely observed the failure of Jordanian “normalization” with Israel.
+During his time in Israel, he participated in dozens of civil society workshops, dialogues and conferences.
+In 2000, in cooperation with the European Union, he published one of the first survey analyses of Israeli/Arab academic cooperation after reviewing 195 ongoing Arab-Israeli academic projects.

-While in Israel, he began studying the role of the respective understandings of their joint history on the part of Israelis and Palestinians, after observing countless examples of the two sides talking past each other based, among other reasons, on a completely different reading of history.
+While in Israel, he began investigating the role of the very different historical narratives of Israelis and Palestinians on the continuation of their conflict.
 With an Israeli and a Palestinian colleague he organized a conference on this issue.
-This resulted in Shared Histories: A Palestinian-Israeli Dialogue, edited by Paul Scham, Walid Salem, and Benjamin Pogrund, published in 2003.
-A second volume, examining some of the broad themes in the historical narratives of both sides, has been completed and publication is expected in 2013.
+This resulted in Shared Histories: A Palestinian-Israeli Dialogue, edited with Walid Salem, and Benjamin Pogrund, published in 2006.
+A second volume, examining some of the broad themes in the historical narratives of both sides, is entitled Shared Narratives, edited with Benjamin Pogrund and As’ad Ghanem, was published in 2 013.

-Professor Scham has also done research on Hamas, and in 2009 the U.S. Institute of Peace published a Special Report he co-authored, entitled "Hamas: Ideological Rigidity and Political Flexibility."
-He has received an Iwry Summer Fellowship for 2012 to do research in Israel and Jordan on some changing Israeli perceptions of Hamas
+Professor Scham has also studied and written on Hamas, and in 2009 the U.S. Institute of Peace published a Special Report he co-authored with Osama Abu-Irshaid, entitled “Hamas: Ideological Rigidity and Political Flexibility” and he has written many subsequent articles on the subject.

-At the Gildenhorn Institute he has taught a history of the Israeli-Palestinian Conflict, a Federal Semester course on the Making of American policy towards the conflict, an Introduction to Modern Israel, and an "I-course" entitled Fundamental Questions of the Israeli-Palestinian Conflict, which he will teach in the fall of 2012.
-In the spring semester of 2012, he test-taught a simulation of Arab-Jewish-British negotiations that took place in 1937, with each student playing the role of a major historical character , such as David Ben-Gurion or the Mufti of Jerusalem, Haj Amin al-Husseini.
-Students felt that the simulation, combined with readings from contemporary sources, provided a unique understanding of both the period and of the Arab-Israel conflict in general.
+At the Gildenhorn Institute he has taught courses on the history of the Israeli-Palestinian conflict, a Federal Semester course on the making of American policy towards the conflict, and an Introduction to Modern Israel.
+Currently he teaches ISRL289i in the fall, entitled Fundamental Questions of the Israeli-Palestinian Conflict.
+In the spring he teaches a seminar called Dividing Palestine?
+A Simulation of Jewish-Arab Negotiations, ISRL448L/HIST448V.
+Its highlight is a simulation of Arab-Jewish-British negotiations that took place in 1937, with each student playing the role of a major historical character, such as David Ben-Gurion or the Mufti of Jerusalem, Haj Amin al-Husseini.
+Students have reported that the simulation, combined with readings from contemporary sources, provides a unique understanding of both the period and of the Arab-Israel conflict in general.